 Like a lot of spellwork, Wiccan altars are as varied as the witches who use them.
-This is our coven’s guide on how to make a Wiccan altar but there’s a lot of variance you can use.
+This is our coven’s guide on how to make a Wiccan altar but there’s a lot of variances you can use.
 Take this as a rough guideline rather than a hard set rule.
 From solitary witches to entire covens, an altar can be set to remain in a stationary place or something you move around as needed, it can be made to fit specific needs or be used for general spellwork.
 So what do you need to know?

 Your altar needs to be constructed with the right type of wood (there are several options here) and needs to represent the various elements.
 You can create your altar with items from the home or buy specific items.
 Much like a Book of Shadows, your altar should be custom to your needs and connection with the craft.